 If you need to undergo IVF to become a mother, we recommend that you generate your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

-If the seminogram comes back with negative results, your doctor may require you to take a hormone test by means of blood work.
+If the seminogram comes back with abnormal results, your doctor may order a hormonal analysis by means of blood work.
 This study helps the specialist to determine what is causing the results of the semen analysis to be outside the normal range.

 Sperm production occurs in the testis thanks to the action of the male sex hormones, including testosterone, FSH (follicle-stimulating hormone), LH (luteinizing hormone), and prolactin.